 By Ginny Kenyon

-Many home care agencies offer non-medical services for those who are unable to perform their own 7638726_xlroutine tasks, such as personal care, light housekeeping and companion services.
+Many home care agencies offer non-medical services for those who are unable to perform their own routine tasks, such as personal care, light housekeeping and companion services.
 Many non-medical home care agencies miss out on opportunities for growth due to poorly-educated aides, a lack of differentiation between organizations, and little to no specialized services.

 Non-Medical Home Care and Improperly Educated Aides